 Steve Palmer's US PGA Championship first-round preview and free golf betting tips

-Golf tips, best bets and player analysis for the US PGA Championship at Oak Hill
+Golf tips, best bets and player analysis for the first round of the US PGA Championship at Oak Hill

 Where to watch the US PGA Championship